Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 - This medicine may cause constipation.
 This is more common if you use it for a long time.
 Ask your doctor if you should also use a laxative to prevent and treat constipation.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

-- Extreme weakness, shallow breathing, irregular heartbeat, sweating, cold or clammy skin
+- Extreme weakness, shallow breathing, uneven heartbeat, sweating, or cold or clammy skin.

 If you notice these less serious side effects, talk with your doctor:

 - Feelings of extreme happiness or sadness.

 - Itching skin.

 - Nausea, vomiting, or mild constipation.

 - Trouble sleeping.